mspnp/aks-baseline/07-bootstrap-validation.md

    ```

    > Typically, base node iamges doesn't contain a suffix with a date (i.e. `AKSUbuntu-2204gen2containerd`).
 If the `nodeImageVersion` value looks like `AKSUbuntu-2204gen2containerd-202402.26.0` a SecurityPatch or NodeImage upgrade has been applied to the AKS node.

+   > The AKS nodes are configured to automatically receives weekly image updates including security patches, kernel and other node related stuff.
+AKS cluster version won't be automatically updated since production cluster should be manually updated after testing in lower environments.

+   > Node image updates are shipped on a weekly default cadence.
+The maintenance window of this AKS cluster for node image updates is configured every Tuesday at 9PM.
+If that node image is released out of this maintenance window, the nodes will catchup on the following ocurrence.
+AKS nodes that require to be more frequently updated could consider changing its auto-upgrade channel to `SecurityPatch` and configure a daily maintenance window.

 1. Get AKS `kubectl` credentials.